-One of the major concerns with the increases in opioid-related deaths and overdoses is that they are a proxy for an increase in the underlying rate of drug use.
-This, in turn, is suspected to drive property crime rates as users require increased resources to make their purchases.
+One of the major concerns with the increases in opioid-related deaths and overdoses is that they are a proxy for an increase in the underlying rate of drug use (Otterstatter et al. 2016; Pierce et al. 2015).
+This, in turn, is suspected to drive property crime rates as users require increased resources to make their purchases (French et al. 2000).
 This is not an unusual conjecture since it is well known that social pathologies tend to cluster along both social and geo-spatial dimensions.